juancumbeq/platzi-react-with-vite-tailwind/README.md

 	setIsCheckoutSideMenuOpen(false);
 ```

-The card component is the more important one because is in charge to manage the events.
-The main div of the card component is handling the `onClick()` event by showing the product details modal, but the `+` icon is handling the checkout side menu modal.
-So, in order to separate the events we had to use the `stopPropagation()` method in the bubble phase.
-To know more check the info below.
+The Card component is the most important one because it is responsible for managing the events.
+The main div of the Card component handles the `onClick()` event by showing the product details modal, while the `+` icon manages the checkout side menu modal.
+To separate the events, we used the `stopPropagation()` method during the bubble phase.
+To learn more, check the information below.

 Card: